gaelmoccand/Cpp_Weekly/any/README.md

 In general, as you see, std::any is not a “simple” type and it brings some of overhead with it.
 It's usually not small - due to SBO - it takes 16 or 32 bytes (GCC, Clang, or even 64 bytes in MSVC).

+To sum up std::any will not dynamically allocate memory for simple types like ints, doubles… but for larger types it will use extra new.

 # References:

 [https://www.cppstories.com/2018/06/variant/#examples-of-stdvariant]